-The BCT will continue at Howe St in downtown Lowell along the Concord River Greenway Park (CRG).
+The BCT will continue at Fayette St in downtown Lowell along the Concord River Greenway Park (CRG).
 Lowell Parks & Conservation Trust is working in partnership with the City of Lowell to complete the CRG that will be the eventual BCT route linking to Bruce Freeman Rail Trail at Cross Point.
-New section completed fall 2009: Trail closely follows the edge of the Concord River from just south of East Merrimack St to Howe St, and includes multi-lingual signage and public art, including a long text fence and bollards with native bird 'caps'.
-Take Fayette St to Rte 110 (Andover St).